Lavinia Smith: Life in the United Kingdom

 Around 1905 Smith moved to England, where she lived for 40 years.
 In 1906 Smith gained a Lambeth Diploma of Student in Theology awarded by the Archbishop of Canterbury.
 Smith was one of the first women to gain the qualification that enabled women to study theology, mainly so that they could teach religious education in schools and churches.

 In 1907 Smith became a member of the Community of St Mary the Virgin, Wantage.
-In 1911 she was working for the Community as a teacher at St Dunstan's Abbey School in Plymouth, as a Sister in religion.
+In 1911 she was working for the Community as a teacher at St Dunstan's Abbey School in Plymouth, as a sister in religion.
 The Anglican convent of St Dunstan's Abbey operated by the Sisters of the Holy Trinity closed in 1906 but in 1907 the property was transferred to the Community of St Mary the Virgin at Wantage, who continued to run St Dunstan's Abbey School for Girls.

-In 1910 she was awarded a Diploma at Oxford in Theory, History and Practice in Education.
+In 1910 she was awarded a diploma at Oxford in theory, history and practice in education.
 In the 1910s Smith also taught in other schools of the Community of St Mary the Virgin, including St Helen's School for Girls, Abingdon-on-Thames.

 In around 1920 Smith moved to Downside, a Tudor house, Newbury Road, East Hendred, leaving the Community of St Mary the Virgin.
 In May 1922 Smith's sister Frances applied for a passport to go on holiday to Europe and visit her sister in England, and possibly to take up residence in England.

-Between 1928–1931 Smith worked as Private Secretary to the Bishop of Gloucester, Arthur Cayley Headlam.
+Between 1928 and 1931 Smith worked as Private Secretary to the Bishop of Gloucester, Arthur Cayley Headlam.
 She coached students in Latin and Greek for entrance exams at Oxford University.